 CHARTER RESPONSIBLE PURCHASING OF MP HYGIENE

-Suppliers have an important role in the application of the MP HYGIENE values charter.
+Suppliers have an important role in the application of the MP HYGIENE values charter and responsible purchasing charter.
 It is therefore important to put in place steps of continuous progress with these.

-MP HYGIENE is committed to establishing lasting and stable relationships with its suppliers where trust and loyalty are important.
+MP HYGIENE is committed to establishing long-lasting and stable relationships with its suppliers where trust and loyalty are important.

 - The protection of its employees

 In return, MP HYGIENE undertakes to treat its suppliers with fairness and honesty.